Heirlooms are the highest tier of cosmetic items that players can purchase in Apex Legends. Here’s our tier list for this highly sought-after item.

 As with any other tier list, this one will be highly subjective.
 This list will be ideal for newcomers and returning veterans looking to open their first Heirloom.

 Wattson was released in Season 2.
 However, she received her Heirloom in the Raiders Collection Event in Season 11.
 Wattson has a pretty huge fan base, as she is one of the most likable Legends in the game.
-However, her Heirloom was very underwhelming upon its release.
-Respawn decided to give Wattson an Heirloom that looks like a barcode reader.
-Nonetheless, it is still a pretty good Heirloom.
+However, her Heirloom was very underwhelming compared to the community’s expectations.
+Respawn decided to give Wattson an Heirloom that looks like a barcode reader, and many players aren’t really fond of it.

 The Outland’s most famous trickster received his Heirloom with the Lost Treasures collection event.
 Surprising absolutely no one, it turned out to be a statue of himself.
-Yes, Mirage’s Heirloom is a mini statue version of himself.
-Also, his Heirloom has some unique inspect and melee animations that go perfectly well with his carefree attitude.
+Yes, Mirage’s Heirloom is a mini-statue version of himself.
+Also, his Heirloom has some unique inspect and melee animations that perfectly align with his carefree attitude.

 Lifeline received her own Heirloom with the Fight or Fright collection event.
 And based on her backstory, Respawn decided to give her electrifying shock sticks as she is apparently an avid drummer.

 13. Octane’s Butterfly Knife

 Apex Legends’ beloved speedster received his Butterfly knife in the System Override collection event.
 Unsurprisingly, this Butter Fly knife also works like a needle to inject stim into his body.
 Also, it has a cool-looking inspection animation that shows off Octane’s skills with the knife.

 Bangalore received a pilot’s data knife as her Heirloom with the Chaos Theory collection event.
 Unsurprisingly, it fits her military background really well.
 However, it was shrouded in conspiracy as Respawn allegedly changed the Heirloom from a Tonfa to a generic-looking dagger at the very last minute.